supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. Select the Log analytics workspace you created earlier *uniquenameDefender* to review the available options and pricing.

-1. Select **Enable all Microsoft Defender for Cloud plans** and select **Save**.
+1. Select **Enable all ** and select **Save**.
 Wait for the *"Microsoft Defender plan for workspace uniquenameDefender were saved successfully!"* notification to appear.

     >**Note:** If the page is not being displayed, refresh your Edge browser and try again.